 Bank Austria Purchasing Managers' Index for October:

-- Industry accelerates again: Bank Austria Purchasing Managers' Index climbs to 53.0 points in October
+- Bank Austria Purchasing Managers' Index remains at a constantly high level in October

 Note: PMI figures above the 50.0 mark indicate growth compared to the previous month; readings below the 50.0 mark indicate contraction.
 The greater the divergence from 50.0, the greater the change signalled.
 This report contains the original data from the monthly survey of purchasing managers from industrial companies in Austria.
 The survey is sponsored by Bank Austria and has been carried out by Markit Economics under the auspices of ÖPWZ, the Austrian Productivity and Efficiency Centre, since October 1998.